 , you can help UNICEF deliver essential supplies, like life-saving oxygen, protective wear, sanitation kits and vaccines.

-Health care crisis for children as COVID-19 surges in Brazil
+Health care crisis for children as COVID-19 surges in vulnerable communities

 How will my donation help in the fight against COVID-19?